spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 <br />

-## Edit and redeploy using PCG Configuration File
+## Edit and Redeploy Using PCG Configuration File

 Use the following steps if you want to edit the PCG configuration file directly and use it to redeploy a PCG.